chelaxian/TG_Voice-Video_MSG/README.md

 4. Create a new application and obtain the `api_id` and `api_hash`.

 ### Notes
-- No BotFather token needed!
-Works with your Telegram account directly!
+- Even for BotFather bot you still need API ID and API HASH because only telethon can inject waveform into voice messages bigger than 1 mb.
+API ID and API HASH are requirements for telethon.
 - Ensure the API ID / Hash and your user ID are correctly set in the config.py file.
-- The bot only responds to commands from the allowed user ID specified in the config.py file.
+- The bot only responds to commands from the allowed user IDs specified in the config.py file.
 - For user IDs, use the format `xxxxxxxxxx`.
 For group/supergroup IDs, use the format `-xxxxxxxxxx` / `-100xxxxxxxxxx`.

 ## Supported Languages